-Another of the year’s highlights is our field trips to the Monmouth Museum and to see a play.
+Another of the year’s highlights is our field trip to the Monmouth Museum.

-In the sciences the students are tackling more sophisticated subject matter.
-In physical science the students are learning to experiment, record, and discuss the results of their hands-on experiments.
+In the Sciences, the students are tackling more sophisticated subject matter.
+In Physical Science, the students learn to experiment, record, and discuss the results of their hands-on experiments.
 Units include rocks and minerals, magnetism and electricity, and structures of life.

-Third grade class trips include excursions to the nearby East Brunswick Museum to enhance the study of local government and a health fair at a local hospital.
+Third grade class trips include excursions to the nearby East Brunswick Municipal Complex to enhance the study of local government.

 Fourth Grade studies range from local politics to the universe and back again.
 Students are learning about New Jersey from demography to geography.
-They top it off with field trips to the Washington's Crossing Park in Pennington, NJ, the Trenton Museum and the State House.
 Studies also encompass a broader history of the United States and a research project on a specific state.

 Fourth graders are privileged to spend time in the district’s touring planetarium.
 They learn about the solar system and constellations.